416 Ilam Road, Fendalton, Christchurch 8052

 6. Over-the-counter medications such as ibuprofen can help ease inflammation.
 Talk to your GP about medication if required.

-Looking for help with your headache and neck pain?
+Looking for help with your headache?
 Please do not hesitate to contact our Osteopaths at Better Health Osteopathy in Christchurch today.
 Call 027 7555700 or book online.

 Better Health Osteopathy